Bob's Blog

 The generative AI systems adjust their behavior based on feedback from the human users.
 If it provides multiple possible answers, which one does the user select?
 Or if it provides one response, does the user accept that, rephrase the question, or respond along the lines of "No, not like that, instead ..."?

-The huge problem is that the users were asking the AI to generate something because they didn't know the answer to their question, or they couldn't create the desired text, or whatever.
+The huge problem is that users are asking the AI to generate something because they didn't know the answer to their question, or they couldn't create the desired text, or whatever.
 By definition, generative AI/LLM users, in general, are not good judges of the quality of responses.

 Typical users are capable of no more than selecting the responses that seem to be authoritative.
 The ones that seem to be more confident, and which contain enough detail to seem authoritative.
 Like that precisely measured 1/8 cup of glue on your pizza.